sigsum/sigsum/doc/design.md

 independent parties are adversarial to protect against split-views [\[Gossip\]]().

-## Design
+## 3 - Design
-We consider a _claimant_ that claims to publish the _right_ opaque data with cryptographic hash X.  A claimant may add additional falsifiable claims.
+We consider a _claimant_ that claims to distribute the _right_ opaque data with cryptographic hash X.  A claimant may add additional falsifiable claims.
-However, all claims must be digitally signed to ensure non-repudiation.
+However, all claims must be digitally signed to ensure non-repudiation [\[CM\]](https://github.com/google/trillian/blob/master/docs/claimantmodel/CoreModel.md).

-A user will only use the opaque data if there is reason to _believe_ the claimant's claims.
+A user should only use the opaque data if there is reason to _believe_ the claimant's claims.
 Therefore, users are called _believers_.
-A good first step is to verify that the opaque data is accompanied by a valid signed statement.
+A good first step is to verify that the opaque data is accompanied by a valid digital signature.
 This corresponds to current practises where, say, a software developer signs new releases with `gpg` or `minisign -H`.